snap-stanford/snap-python/doc/source/reference/GetWccs.rst

 GetWccs
 '''''''
+.. note::

+    This page is a draft and under revision.

 .. function:: GetWccs (Graph, CnComV)

-.. note::

-    This function is not yet supported.

 Returns all weakly connected components in a Graph.